HadiDastangoo/pulse-css/README.md

 # A Pulseing Circle CSS

 ## Usage
-1. Add this CSS codes to your style:
+1. Add this CSS codes to style:
 ```CSS
 .pulse {
     content: '';